TailoredAgents/StonegateOS/docs/e2e-phase-1.md

 # E2E Testing Program – Phase 1 Architecture & Tooling Decisions

+> Note: This phase doc is a planning artifact.
+For current setup, see tests/e2e, playwright.config.ts, and devops/docker-compose.yml.

-This document captures the architecture and tooling blueprint for MystOS end-to-end testing.
+This document captures the architecture and tooling blueprint for StonegateOS end-to-end testing.
 It converts the Phase 0 discovery outcomes into specific runner choices, environment orchestration steps, data-access patterns, and remote execution/diagnostics plans.

 ## 1. Test Runner & Repo Layout